 In faith, hope and love for God, in love and respect for one another and the world around us, in learning and wisdom so that we may live life to the full and joyfully share this life with others, especially those who are in any way disadvantaged

 Mutual respect is at the heart of our values.
 Students are encouraged to accept responsibility for their behaviour, show initiative and to understand how they can contribute positively to the lives of those working in the locality of the school and to society.
 Students do this through their year groups and tutor groups, at harvest time supporting the Manna Society, for Valentine’s Day providing a party at a local old peoples’ home.
 During Lent the students raise money for Street Child Africa, the Holy Cross Sisters in India and Breast Cancer awareness.
+This year extra fund-raising events were held for charities supporting Ukraine refugees as well as a whole room full of donations of essential items.
 Students are also encouraged to reflect on their beliefs during the 6th Form Faith in Action Day, the Year 8 day retreat and the Year 7 Camping retreat.

-We annually send a group of 6th Form students to work in orphanages in Pattaya in Thailand and they share their experiences with the school community through assemblies.
-They raise money to take with them to improve the lives of those in the orphanage.
+We annually send a group of 6th Form students to work in orphanages in Pattaya in Thailand and at The Refugio in Portugal they share their experiences with the school community through assemblies.
+They raise money to take with them to improve the lives of those in the orphanages.

 The Sixth Form run a ‘buddying’ programme whereby girls in year 7 are paired with a ‘buddy’ in the Sixth Form who they can go and talk to whenever they wish.

 On a weekly basis students from each tutor group contribute to their year assembly presenting topics promoting Christian values.